Gifted and Talented Education Program (GATE)

 Our ELL students take the California English Language Development Test (CELDT) in the fall, are monitored throughout the year, and can be reclassified in the spring (beginning in 3rd grade) if they meet the criteria.

-STARR Literacy Intervention Program
+STARR Literacy and Math Intervention Program

 The Student Testing and Reading (STAR) Room is a center for reading instruction and intervention.
 The STAR Room is a component of our Multi-Tiered System of Support (MTSS) model designed to provide intensive reading intervention in grades kindergarten to fifth grade.
 Our staff of highly trained instructional assistants, teacher and specialist service approximately 70 students each day in areas such as reading, writing, and spelling.
 Students work in groups of 4 or 5, for about 40 minutes each day in highly engaging and interactive lessons, because in the STAR Room we want to make sure every student is college and career ready!